kelpisland/Todds-test-repo/CONTRIBUTING.md

 I'm really glad you're reading this, because we need developers to help this project come to fruition.

-If you haven't already, come find us on gitter ([BCDevExchange-app](https://gitter.im/BCDevExchange/BCDevExchange-app)) and join the chat.
+If you haven't already, come find us on gitter.im ([BCDevExchange-app](https://gitter.im/BCDevExchange/BCDevExchange-app)) and join the chat.
 We want you working on things you're excited about.

 ## Pay for pull

 We are using a "pay for pull model" for some of the issues in this repository.
 That means that we associate a flat dollar amount that is payable upon merge of an associated pull request.
-The issues are labled with a "Rapid Adoption" tag as well as a tag indicating the canadian dollar amount associated with the merge.
+The issues are labelled with a "Rapid Adoption" tag as well as a tag indicating the Canadian dollar amount associated with the merge.

 By submitting a pull request on a "pay for pull" issue you are accepting the [Terms](<<terms link>>).
 Detailed instructions on how to participate in the "pay for pull" model are [here](link to stuff).